William Massey: Reform Party

-Prime Minister
+Prime minister

-Massey was sworn in as Prime Minister on 10 July 1912.
+Massey was sworn in as prime minister on 10 July 1912.
 Two days later it was reported in the press on 12 July that he had accepted the appointment of Honorary Commandant of the Auckland District of the Legion of Frontiersmen.
 Some members of the Reform Party grew increasingly frustrated at Massey's dominance of the party.
 He earned the enmity of many workers with his harsh response to miners' and waterfront workers' strikes in 1912 and 1913.
 The use of force to deal with the strikers made Massey an object of hatred for the emerging left-wing, but conservatives (many of whom believed that the unions were controlled by the far left) generally supported him, saying that his methods were necessary.
 His association with the Legion of Frontiersmen assisted him greatly during this period as a number of mounted units, including Levin Troop, rode to Wellington in mufti and assisted as Special Constables.
 In the Levin Troop was a young Bernard Freyberg, who would shortly earn the Victoria Cross near Beaumont Hamel.

 Amongst the first Acts enacted by Massey's government was one that "enabled some 13,000 Crown tenants to purchase their own farms."

 First World War

 The outbreak of the First World War diverted attention from these matters.
 The 1914 election left Massey and his political opponents stalemated in parliament, with neither side possessing enough support to govern effectively.
 Massey reluctantly invited Joseph Ward of the Liberals to form a war-time coalition, created in 1915.
-While Massey remained Prime Minister, Ward gained de facto status as joint leader.
+While Massey remained prime minister, Ward gained de facto status as joint leader.
 Massey and Ward travelled to Britain several times, both during and after the war, to discuss military co-operation and peace settlements.
 During his first visit, Massey visited New Zealand troops, listening to their complaints sympathetically.
 This angered some officials, who believed that Massey undermined the military leadership by conceding (in contrast to the official line) that conditions for the troops were unsatisfactory.
 The war reinforced Massey's strong belief in the British Empire and New Zealand's links with it.
 He attended the Paris Peace Conference in 1919 and signed the Treaty of Versailles on behalf of New Zealand.
 Although turning down knighthoods and a peerage, he accepted appointment as a Grand Officer of the Order of the Crown (Belgium) from the King of Belgium in March 1921 and a Grand Officer of the Legion of Honour by the President of France in October 1921.

+Massey has also been criticised for his policies regarding phosphate mining in Nauru, with Massey University scholar Matt Wynyard claiming he was "behind its utter devastation".